 - Optional: Add lace (again by hand?) around the neckline.

 Make a 70s inspired dress for your 18 inch doll.

 One final note.
 I do not profess that this pattern is historically accurate.
 I found an image on Pinterest and used my own pattern, which looks very similar.
 However, in the world of child’s play, “close enough” is usually enough to save you a few dollars at the American Girl Store if you have a young friend pleading for Julie Albright or items from her time period and collection.
 When my daughter was very young, and a new doll was released, I usually kept her focused on who she already had with just a few new doll dresses to fit the new era or theme.
 The one that comes to my mind is when Elizabeth Cole, Felicity Merriman’s best friend was released in a beautiful pink, ball gown.
 I was able to make and buy a few colonial dresses for my daughter’s Mia doll, and off we went to Williamsburg happy as can be.
 Elizabeth never did join our doll family by the way. 😉

 Use the Sunshine Dress PDF sewing pattern by Oh Sew Kat! for BeForever Julie Dolls.

 PLEASE NOTE: The Sunshine Dress has been updated since it was first published.
 The current version has Copyright 2018 on the bottom of the cover page.
-If you are unable to get the updated copy from where your purchased it (download it again from your Etsy or Craftsy account, or find the link in the update email from Pixie Faire), please contact me at firstname.lastname@example.org with the details of where and when you purchased the pattern and I will get you the updated copy!
+If you are unable to get the updated copy from where your purchased it, please contact me at email@example.com with the details of where and when you purchased the pattern and I will get you the updated copy!